Enhancement of quantum annealing via n-local catalysts: Phase transitions in MWIS problem on toy graphs

-These insights suggest the necessity of increasing quantum fluctuations in the system to prevent the first order transition, but not arbitrarily.
+These insights suggest the necessity of increasing quantum fluctuations in the system to prevent the exponential gap closing, but not arbitrarily.
 As we shall see below, in our toy model, only by introducing a `direct-tunnel' coupling between the states involved in the phase transition, which we achieve using a ``product catalyst'' for this model, can we induce level repulsion, thereby transforming the phase transition into a crossover (or the level crossing to a strong anti-crossing).
 Later on, we shall discuss the limitations of this specific catalyst for generic models and introduce the versatile $n-$local catalyst as a promising alternative.